Lojasiewicz inequalities for maps of the 2-sphere: Bubble-tree estimates

-We can now prove the claim for the remaining indices $J_\p^c = J_\dbar \cup J_0$ by ``inward'' induction on the bubble tree, the base case being that of the holomorphic/terminal bubbles.
-Let $(j_1, \ldots, j_q) \in J_{\p}^c.$ Note from Definition \ref{defn:Mexponents} that
+We can now prove the claim for the ghost indices $J_0$ by ``inward'' induction on the bubble tree, the base case being that of the terminal bubbles (which all belong to $J_1$).
+Let $\vec{\jmath} = (j_1, \ldots, j_q) \in J_0.$ Note from Definition \ref{defn:Mexponents} that